Semiparametric Bayesian Inference for Local Extrema of Functions in the Presence of Noise: Introduction

 There is surprisingly little work on the inference of local extrema with uncertainty quantification in the presence of noise.
 Notable exceptions include two-step approaches in the spirit of ``smooth first, then estimation", where one first employs nonparametric smoothing techniques, then estimates the local extrema of the smoothed estimate.
 Along this line, \cite{Song2006} used kernel smoothing followed by hypothesis testing to find locations at which the regression function has zero derivatives at a given statistical significance level.
 Since the test is performed on all locations, a multiple testing issue emerges, even when there are a limited number of local extrema. \cite{Schwartzman2011} and \cite{Cheng2017} studied false discovery rate control and power consistency for local maxima under a unimodal true peak assumption.
 However, uncertainty quantification of the detected local maxima is not reported.
 Alternatively to the two-step approach, \cite{davies2001local} proposed to use the taut string method for piecewise monotone functions, and \cite{Kovac2007} extended the approach to smooth functions for finding point estimates of local extrema.

-In this article, we consider a semiparametric Bayesian method for local extrema in situations where the number of local extrema may be unknown and the associated shape-constraints highly local.
+In this article, we consider a semiparametric Bayesian method for local extrema in situations where the number of local extrema may be unknown and the associated shape constraints are highly local.
 These pose daunting challenges to uncertainty quantification in the presence of noise, particularly when there is more than one local extremum point.
-Here, we build upon a derivative-constrained Gaussian process prior, recently proposed by \cite{yu2020ERP} for the location of \textit{stationary} points in event-related potentials (ERP), to derive what we call an \textit{encompassing} approach that indexes possibly multiple local extrema by a single parameter.
+Here, we build upon a derivative-constrained Gaussian process prior, recently proposed by \cite{yu2023bayesian} for the location of \textit{stationary} points in event-related potentials (ERP), to derive what we call an \textit{encompassing} approach that indexes possibly multiple local extrema by a single parameter.
 We provide a rigorous theoretical investigation of this unconventional approach, which ensures a proper interpretation of the derived uncertainty quantification in the context of local extrema detection.
 The encompassing approach is remarkably simple, as it transforms a varying-dimensional model into one dimension, and thus is particularly well suited to address the multiplicity challenge posed by local extrema.
+We note that we use the Bayes machinery to derive a posterior distribution but employs frequentist properties to characterize its large sample behavior and justify the obtained point and interval estimates.